Loycifer/resRand.js/README.md

 ---

 ###Array [[?]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
-An array is an ordered list of elements, enclosed with square brackets, seperated by commas.
+An array is an ordered list of elements, enclosed with square brackets, separated by commas.
 These elements can be anything from numbers or strings to objects or more arrays.
 An element can be accessed by entering the number in square brackets after the array name.
 JavaScript supports arrays with multiple element types.
 ```javascript
 var myArray = [1,2,"three",Math.PI,[true,false]]
 ~ myArray[0] returns 1